-If you did not know already, there is a terminal in Chrome OS, crosh (acronym of Chrome Shell).
-This is not a stand alone GUI program but rather, it is run inside Chrome browser.
+If you did not know already, there is a terminal in Chrome OS, crosh (an acronym for Chrome Shell).
+This is not a stand alone GUI program, it is run inside Chrome browser.

-If you press Ctrl+Alt+T (yes, same shortcut as Ubuntu), crosh terminal will be opened in a new tab in Chrome web browser.
+If you press Ctrl+Alt+T (yes, the same shortcut as in Ubuntu), the crosh terminal will be opened in a new tab in the Chrome web browser.

 Type the following command in it:

-By default, crosh doesn support all the Linux commands, not even cd or ls, but when you use shell, you can use the normal commands like ls, cd and run shell scripts.
+By default, crosh doesn’t support all the Linux commands, not even cd or ls.
+But when you use shell, you can use the normal commands like ls and cd, and run shell scripts.

-So, we have the script already saved in Download directory.
-All you need to do is to run the following command:
+So, we have the crouton script already saved in the Downloads directory.
+All you need to do is run the following command:

 sudo sh ~/Downloads/crouton -t xfce

 Instead of xfce, if you can use: